From: Los Angeles, CA, USA

 After working with Dylan, Bloomfield remained in the Butterfield Blues Band until mid 1967, while Kooper went on to co-form the Blues Project in 1965, remaining a member until mid 1967.
 After clashing with Paul Butterfield, Bloomfield left to form the short-lived Electric Flag, while Kooper went on to form Blood, Sweat & Tears with Steve Katz.
 Throughout this time period, Stephen Stills was based in Los Angeles, playing with the Buffalo Springfield.
 The link between Stills and Kooper can be found through Jim Fielder, bass player for Kooper's Blood, Sweat & Tears, who had also temporarily played bass in Buffalo Springfield during Bruce Palmer's deportation back to Canada for drugs.

-The LP, which reportedly cost only $13,000 to record and produce, was incredibly well received, breaking the top 20 and going gold.
+The LP, which reportedly cost only $13,000 to record and produce, was incredibly well received, hitting the #12 spot on the Billboard Top LPs chart and going gold.
 Due to its success, Bloomfield and Kooper made several concert appearances to support the album.
 Stills, really being only a temporary substitute for Bloomfield, left to become a member of Crosby, Stills & Nash.